finanalyst/collection/README.md

 *  `Nil` if there is no content (masking an underlying file in Cache)

-*  throw a NoPodInCache Exception if there is no pod associated with eithe the database or the underlying cache.
+*  throw a NoPodInCache Exception if there is no pod associated with either the database or the underlying cache.
+If the original filename is used after an alias have been generated, the Exception will also be thrown.

 # Asset-cache methods
 Asset-cache handles content that is not in Pod6 form.
 The instance of the Asset-cache class is passed via the plugin-data interface of `ProcessedPod`, so it is available to all render and compilation plugins, for example in the plugin callable: